ProtopiaTech/workshop-apim-en/apimanagement-4.md

 #### Aborting the processing

 - Open the Calculator API 'Code View'
-- Add the inbound policy to test for a condition and return error
+- Add the inbound policy to test for a condition and return an error
 - Invoke the API - with Authorization header as above ... should get a 599 error
 - Replace the condition with some more meaningful code